Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # If set to true when a town drops an enemy townblock's HP to 0, the attacking town gains a bonus townblock,
     # and the losing town gains a negative (-1) bonus townblock.
     costs_townblocks: 'false'
+    # If set to true when a town drops an enemy townblock's HP to 0, the attacking town takes full control of the townblock.
+    # One available (bonus) claim is given to the victorious town, one available (bonus) claim is removed from the losing town.
+    winner_takes_ownership_of_townblocks: 'false'

     points:
       points_townblock: '1'